Obituaries for the week of June 28, 2017

 Mrs. McGilberry is survived by her son, Ollie Hale “Hal” McGilberry and wife Sonja of Daphne, Ala.; her daughter, Phrann Elizabeth Fountain and husband Michael of Uriah and three granddaughters, Michelle, Ashley and Kimberly.

-Funeral services will be held Saturday, June 24, 2017 at 2 p.m. at Monroe Chapel Funeral Home with Rev. Billy Hodges officiating.
-Burial will follow in Poplar Springs Cemetery.
+Funeral services were held Saturday, June 24, 2017 at 2 p.m. at Monroe Chapel Funeral Home with Rev. Billy Hodges officiating.
+Burial followed in Poplar Springs Cemetery.

-The family will receive friends Saturday, June 24, 2017 from 1 until 2 p.m. at the funeral home.
+The family received friends Saturday, June 24, 2017 from 1 until 2 p.m. at the funeral home.

 Monroe Chapel Funeral Home in charge of all arrangements.